souravkumar0546/Task-Approval-System/README.md

 - Current Issue: Emails are sent synchronously during API calls, increasing API latency.

-- Improvement: Implement a worker queue (e.g., using BullMQ with Redis) to send emails in the background.
+- Improvement: Implement a worker queue to send emails in the background.

-- This will Reduces API response time, Handles a large number of email requests efficiently and Provides retry mechanisms for failed emails.
+- This will Reduce API response time, Handle a large number of email requests efficiently and Provide retry mechanisms for failed emails.